-We serve tea on arrival and welcome you to enjoy some of Sally’s home baking at breakfast in the formal dining room.
+We serve tea on arrival and welcome you to enjoy some home baking at breakfast in the formal dining room.
 Breakfast times are flexible.
-If you have to leave very early to accommodate your travel plans we will be happy to pack you a little something for
+If you have to leave very early to accommodate your travel plans we will be happy to pack you a little something for the trip.

 Dining in Sooke: